 Center speaker.
-Now, the LX521 (and Orions) are known for creating such an impressive & immersive sound field that the center speaker is not really required.
-This is indeed the case provided you are sitting in the center, but for video sitting off center is really annoying.
-I really like the addition of the center speaker for dialogue.
+Now, the LX521 (and Orions) are known for creating such an impressive & immersive sound field that the centre speaker is not really required.
+This is indeed the case provided you are sitting in the centre, but for video sitting off centre is really annoying.
+I really like the addition of the centre speaker for dialogue.

-People had been experimenting with center speakers for dipole speakers concluding no added value.
-To me, the center speaker is most valuable for video and of little use for stereo.
+People had been experimenting with centre speakers for dipole speakers concluding no added value.
+To me, the centre speaker is most valuable for video and of little use for stereo?